MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-whats-new.md

 ### App governance OAuth convergence

-For customers who've enabled app governance, we've consolidated monitoring and policy enforcement capabilities for all OAuth apps in app governance.
+For customers who have enabled app governance, we have consolidated monitoring and policy enforcement capabilities for all OAuth apps in app governance.

 In the Microsoft 365 Defender portal, we've merged all capabilities originally under **Cloud apps > OAuth apps** under the **App governance** page, where you can manage all OAuth apps under a single pane of glass.